WordPress Certified Editor Practice Exam 2025 – The All-in-One Guide to Master Your Certification!

 Get further explanation with Examzify DeepDiveBeta

-A fixed layout that does not change across devices
+A theme that does not allow customization

 Next Question